Introduction

 As an alternative or addition to Counselling or Therapy, life coaching offers a unique approach to supporting teenagers with mental health issues.
 Unlike traditional therapy, coaching focuses on the present and future, helping teenagers set goals and develop strategies to achieve them.

-Coaching is a positive approach for young people who may want to proactively move forward without the need to understand through counselling the causes of some of their issues but require more strategies to stop issues impacting daily life or academic outcomes.
+Coaching is a positive approach for young people who may want to proactively move forward without the need to understand the causes of some of their issues, but require more strategies to stop issues impacting daily their life or academic outcomes.

 Benefits of Coaching For Mental Health Problems in Teens:

-Empowerment: Teenagers learn to take control of their lives and develop self-confidence this in itself improves mental health but also helps prevent further mental health issues
+Empowerment: Teenagers learn to take control of their lives and develop self-confidence, which improves mental health, and also helps prevent further mental health issues.

-Positive Reinforcement: Coaches provide encouragement and support, reinforcing positive behaviours and positive relationships that can become habits over time and help prevent issues impacting the teenager so severely in future.
+Positive Reinforcement: Coaches provide encouragement and support, reinforcing positive behaviours and positive relationships that can become habits as well as help prevent issues impacting the teenager so severely in future.

-To train to become a coach to help prevent the onset of mental health issues in young people by joining our Certified Worth-it Coach Training Programme.
+To train to become a coach and help prevent the onset of mental health issues in young people, join our Certified Worth-it Coach Training Programme.

 Conclusion